 My research is on the 'dark side' of law and democracy and covers two main areas:

-2. the State's use of lethal force and the right to life under Article 2 of the European Convention on Human Rights, focusing on the relationship among State killing, human rights and the concept of democratic society.
+2. The State's use of lethal and life-threatening force in the context of domestic policing and law enforcement.
+My work focuses on how such uses of force are regulated in terms of the right to life under Article 2 of the European Convention on Human Rights, and the relationship between that body of law and the concept of democratic society.

 Research group links

-I have so far published a number of articles on aspects of this research (see my separate list of publications) and am working on a monograph entitled Lethal Force, the Right to Life and the ECHR: Narratives of Death and Democracy, under contract with Hart-Bloomsbury and due in 2017.
+I have published a number of articles on this research (see my publications list) and a monograph, Lethal Force, the Right to Life and the ECHR: Narratives of Death and Democracy (Hart, 2019).

-I have recently supervised interdisciplinary PhD research on theories of criminal responsibility and graphic fiction and in previous years I have also supervised postgraduate research on aspects of criminal law and legal theory.
-I have recently examined doctoral work on a critical and historical reading of law and politics under Romanian communism (Paris La Sorbonne), domestic violence (Exeter), and theories of mens rea in the criminal law of England and Wales (Exeter).
-I have also examined PhD and MPhil research on English and Welsh legal history (Aberystwyth).
+I have examined doctoral work on a critical and historical reading of law and politics under Romanian communism (Paris, La Sorbonne), domestic violence (Exeter), theories of mens rea in the criminal law of England and Wales (Exeter), police use of 'less lethal' weapons technology (Sociology, Exeter), and on English and Welsh legal history (Aberystwyth).

 External impact and engagement

 My research on police uses of lethal and potentially lethal force in relation to the European Convention on Human Rights includes public engagement and impact-oriented activities.